 In early February 2014, when United Airlines Flight 1676 landed in Billings, Montana, three flight attendants and two passengers were injured and immediately transported to area hospitals with broken ankles or fractured ribs.
 The culprit of the injuries?
 Turbulence.

 Passengers described the turbulence as so severe that it was the “scariest 25 seconds of their lives.”
 Although serious injuries from in-flight airplane incidents do not usually receive media coverage, in-flight injuries occur with some regularity.
 Speaking with an experienced airline injury law firm will help to determine any airline liability for personal injury sustained during a flight.

 Each year, airlines report injuries ranging from minor to severe to fatal, which are caused by turbulence, luggage falling from overhead bins and falls in the aisle.
 Passengers, who are injured, may be able to sue the airline, the airplane manufacturer, and sometimes the Federal Aviation Administration (FAA).

 Types of In-Flight Accidents

 During takeoff and landing, or during times of turbulence, passengers are told to stay seated.
-However, even during smooth flights a walk down an airplane aisle can be just as hazardous.
+However, even during smooth flights, a walk down an airplane aisle can be just as hazardous.
 Passengers may hit their feet on the metal legs at the bottom of the seats while others bump into the arms of the seats.
 Additionally, it’s not uncommon for a passenger to trip or slip and fall causing them to be injured on flight.